johnhayn-es/johnhayn-es/_posts/2021-12-22--future-of-design-career.md

 The inflection point where these three things combine in the form of a completely personalised UI that predicts which components a user needs cannot be far away.
 In some ways (chat bots etc) it's already here, albeit in quite a constrained way.

 It's my belief that designers will begin to transition into positions where they will be asked to think much more strategically.
-Their work will largely fall at either end of the UI experience; defining the first principles of the design system and improving the style and interactions of the UI.
+Their work will largely fall at either end of the UI experience; defining the rules of the design system and improving the style and interactions of the UI.
 Computers will handle the rest.

 It's why, for the past 12-18 months, I've focused on honing a number of design and design-adjacent skills: